brlin-tw/mari0-snap/snap/README.md

-# Snap Packaging for [Project]
+# Unofficial Snap Packaging for [Project]
 ![Icon of [Project]](gui/icon.png "Icon of [Project]")

-**This is the snap for [Project]**, *"Single-line elevator pitch for your amazing snap"*.
+**This is the unofficial snap for [Project]**, *"Single-line elevator pitch for your amazing snap"*.
 It works on Ubuntu, Fedora, Debian, and other major Linux distributions.

 <!-- Uncomment and modify this when you are provided a build status badge
 [![Build Status Badge of the `my-snap-name` Snap](https://build.snapcraft.io/badge/snapcrafters/fork-and-rename-me.svg "Build Status of the `my-snap-name` snap")](https://build.snapcraft.io/user/snapcrafters/fork-and-rename-me)